 When you think of moonshine, some may think of bearded men hunching over homemade stills deep in the Southern Smoky Mountains.
 The clear spirit that is essentially unaged whiskey is famous in these mountains and was how many mountain folks made their living during Prohibition in the United States.
-The interesting history of moonshine is echoed throughout the region, and moonshine tastings are some of Gatlinburg’s greatest tourist attractions.
+Moonshine’s interesting history is echoed throughout the region, and moonshine tastings are some of Gatlinburg’s greatest tourist attractions.
 Here are some of the best Smoky Mountain moonshine tours in Gatlinburg.

 This Distillery is open 364 days a year, and you may just come back every day.
 Located in Gatlinburg, you can sample award-winning moonshine while being guided by professional tastemakers.
 You can also take your favorites home!
 If you’re interested in a bit more creativity, sample Sugarlands moonshine in a unique, mouth-watering cocktail at the Cocktail Kitchen.
 Choose your libation from their menu, and don’t be afraid to ask the skilled bartenders to craft you something tasty!